anhuynh/solunch-bot/README.md

 `remove all options`: Deletes all options from the list (**super admin only**).

+`get attendance`: Messages all users to ask if they will be attending lunch.

+`attendance`: Lists users who are not attending lunch or who have not answered.

 ### Poll Commands

 **The folowing can be used in the channel that the bot is in by direct mentioning the bot before the command or by direct messaging the bot:**